adrianbj/FieldtypePhone/README.md

 ## Field Settings

-There is a field settings for the width of the inputs in pixels.
+There is a field settings for the width of each number component in pixels.

 You can also choose whether to display the country and extension fields for input.
 Off by default.